mawentowski/tripane/steps.md

 When you click a tab, it should not load the header again.

+### tab.js

+Need an event listener that remembers when a tab is selected and removes the formatting of that tab once another tag is selected.

+Right now it applies the classes.

 ## Left Nav

 Currently left nav generates automatically when the page loads and there is only one nav.